Shelby, Nebraska: Annual events

 In 1985, Farm Heritage Days was initiated.
 This was an annual event held on the first weekend in August; it brought large crowds to Shelby for the old tractor and machinery displays, demonstrations, and a parade.
 The last Farm Heritage Days event was held in the late 90s.
 Today Shelby has "Shelby Days", a biennial event held over Memorial Day Weekend.

 Local media

-Around 1926, Dr. John Dunning and his father built radio station KGBY.
+Between 1926 and 1929, Dr. John Dunning and his father built radio station KGBY.
 The station provided entertainment, news, weather, markets and community announcements using local talent.
 The studio was located above the Buchholz Grocery Store, where the fire station is today.
 The last owner of the radio station was Ervin Taddiken of Shelby, with a modern broadcast studio for the era.
 Taddiken sold the rights, privileges and radio broadcasting equipment to Dr. George R. Miller of York, Nebraska, for the purpose of consolidating with KGBZ, in 1931.

 Shelby is served by the Polk County News, based in Stromsburg.